adwait-ai/mcp_data_gov_in/README.md

 ## 🤝 Contributing

 This codebase serves as a clean example of MCP server implementation.
-See `learning_mcp.md` for detailed explanations of MCP concepts and patterns used in this project.
+See `learning_mcp.md` for detailed explanations of MCP concepts, patterns, and up-to-date return value conventions for MCP tools.